Date of Award:

 From longitudinal data from 223 children with disabilities in Utah, variables collected at entry into Part C early intervention and Part B early childhood special education services were used to differentiate between children and to predict placement outcomes in elementary school.
 Scores on the Battelle Developmental Inventory, Vineland Adaptive Behavior Scale, Parenting Stress Index, Social Skills Rating System, number of hours mothers worked outside the home, and fathers ' education in years were differentiated between children who exited from and children who remained in special education.
 These same scores were also used to predict whether children would remain in or exit from special education services using discriminant analysis statistical procedures.
 The use of scores helped differentiate and predict placement for children who entered the original study in Part B preschool special education services.

 Jesinoski, Mark Stanley, "Predicting School Placement Outcomes of Children with Disabilities Who Was Once Enrolled in Early Intervention" (2006).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6247.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .